Justin Oboavwoduo

-Justin Oke Oboavwoduo (born 23 August 2006) is an English professional footballer who plays as an attacking midfielder or winger for club Manchester City.
-He is an England youth international.
+Justin Oke Oboavwoduo (born 23 August 2006) is an English professional footballer who plays as a forward, winger and attacking midfielder for side Juventus Next Gen. He is an England youth international.

 Club career

-Oboavwoduo came through the academy at Manchester City having joined the club at eight years-old.
-He was part of the Man City U18 side which won the U18 Premier League national title in May 23, scoring two goals in the final against West Ham U18.
-He was included in the Manchester City squad that travelled to Saudi Arabia to play in the 2023 FIFA Club World Cup.
-In May 2024, he played in the final as Man City beat Leeds United to win the FA Youth Cup.
+Oboavwoduo came through the academy at Manchester City having joined the club at eight years old.
+He was part of the Man City side which won the U-18 Premier League national title in May 2023, scoring two goals in the final against West Ham U18s and finishing as the competition's top scorer with 18 goals.
+Oboavwoduo was included in the Manchester City squad that travelled to Saudi Arabia to play in the 2023 FIFA Club World Cup.
+In May 2024, he played in the final as Man City beat Leeds United U18s to win the FA Youth Cup.

+On 2 February 2026, Oboavwoduo signed a two-and-a-half-year contract with Italian club Juventus and was assigned to their reserve team Juventus Next Gen in the third-tier Serie C. He made his debut in Serie A for Juventus on 13 September 2026 against Sassuolo as a second half substitute for Kerim Alajbegović.

 International career

 An England youth international, Oboavwoduo was a member of the England under-17 side that finished fifth at the 2023 UEFA European Under-17 Championship.
 He also featured at the 2023 FIFA U-17 World Cup and scored two goals in their opening group game against New Caledonia.

-Oboavwoduo was added to England's 2025 UEFA European Under-19 Championship squad as a late injury replacement for Chris Rigg and made his U19 debut as a substitute during a 5-5 draw with Germany on 17 June 2025.
+Oboavwoduo was added to England's 2025 UEFA European Under-19 Championship squad as a late injury replacement for Chris Rigg and made his U19 debut as a substitute during a 5–5 draw with Germany on 17 June 2025.

-On 5 September 2025, Oboavwoduo made his U20 debut as a substitute during a 2-1 defeat to Italy at the SMH Group Stadium.
+On 5 September 2025, Oboavwoduo made his U20 debut as a substitute during a 2–1 defeat to Italy at the SMH Group Stadium.